Millennium Dome raid: Surveillance

-On 1 September 2000, the team identified three of the suspected robbers – Lee Wenham, Raymond Betson and William Cockram – at the Dome.
-It was then found that every time they had visited the attraction, the Thames was at high tide.
-They were observed visiting the exhibition and recording video footage, leading the police to suspect that the exhibition could be a target.
-The surveillance on the men was significantly increased and the Dome was placed under close watch.
+On 1 September 2000, the team identified three suspected robbers—Lee Wenham, Raymond Betson, and William Cockram—making repeated visits to the Dome.
+It was noticed that the River Thames—a tidal river—was at high tide every time they visited.
+They were observed visiting the exhibition and recording video footage, leading the police to suspect the exhibition could be a target.
+The surveillance on the men was significantly increased, and the Dome was placed under close watch.

-The precautions taken by the Flying Squad included replacing the priceless gems with replicas of the same size, allowing the originals to be stored elsewhere, as well as installing a false wall inside the exhibit room, behind which 20 police were waiting in full tactical gear.
+The precautions taken by the Flying Squad included replacing the priceless gems with replicas of the same size (one of which is now in the Crime Museum), allowing the originals to be stored elsewhere, and installing a false wall, behind which 20 police in full tactical gear could wait, inside the exhibit room.

 Due to an increase in surveillance, the police discovered other members of the gang.
-These included Terry Millman, who was tasked with obtaining the getaway speedboat which was to be used for the escape.
+These included Terry Millman, tasked with obtaining the getaway speedboat for the escape.
 Cockram and Betson were also observed filming the surrounding river and jetty.
-The surveillance on the gang continued and their visits to the Dome became more frequent.
+The surveillance of the gang continued, and their visits to the Dome became more frequent.
 In late September, a few members of the gang were spotted testing a speedboat in a harbour in Kent.

 Aborted robbery attempts

+Some gang members were spotted towing a speedboat to Greenwich and placing the boat in the river opposite the Dome.
+This suggested to the Squad that the robbery was close, but it was not.
+Police analysed the times and days of the aborted attempts and found that they had something in common: the tide was at its highest on the day of each aborted attempt.
+The police could then predict the possible times that the raid was to take place; one of the predicted days was the date the raid was made.

-The Metropolitan Police were able to identify the possible days upon which the raid could take place and communicated this information to De Beers and the Dome's management.
-Two of the days that the police had identified resulted in aborted attempts.
-The first aborted attempt occurred in early October and was called off due to the malfunctioning of the speedboat which was to be used for the getaway.
-The second aborted attempt occurred one day before the date of the actual raid, but was cancelled upon the gang discovering the tide was too low to ensure a safe getaway.
+The Metropolitan Police told De Beers and the Dome's management of the possible days the raid could occur.
+There were aborted attempts on two of the days that the police had identified.
+The first was in early October, and was called off due to the malfunctioning of the getaway speedboat.
+On several days in October, the gang under surveillance looked as if they were about to commence the raid.
+The second actual attempt was cancelled upon the gang discovering the tide was too low to ensure a safe getaway.

-After this attempt, the police suspected the raid was imminent and were convinced the raid would take place the following day.
+After the second aborted attempt, the police suspected the raid was imminent and were convinced the raid would take place the following day.
 The police then replaced all Dome staff with armed undercover officers.
-On a number of days in October, the gang under surveillance looked as if they were about to commence the raid.

-Some members were spotted towing a speedboat to Greenwich and then placing the boat in the river opposite the Dome.
-This activity indicated to the Squad that the robbery was close; however, this was not the case.
-The delay was then investigated by police.
-The detectives analysed the times and days of the aborted attempts and found that they had something in common – the high tide.
-Upon closer investigation the detectives found that, on each of the days when the robbery was aborted, the tide was at its highest possible level.
-The police began to investigate the patterns of the tide and were able to predict the possible times that the raid was to take place.
-One of the predicted days happened to be the date of the actual raid.